faasm/faasm/README.md

 - Start minikube with `make minikube-start`
 - Wait for ages as it does its thing

-If there are errors, run `make minikube-clean`
+If there are errors, run `make minikube-reset`.